galnnt/league-match-time-analysis/README.md

 Our p-value is: 0.159

-Since this is more than our threshold of
-$\alpha = 0.05$
-, we fail to reject the null, meaning that it seems like game lengths having or not having K'Sante are about the same.
+Since this is more than our threshold of $$\alpha = 0.05$$, we fail to reject the null, meaning that it seems like game lengths having or not having K'Sante are about the same.

 ## Step 5: Framing a Prediction Problem